 Valentine’s Day will be here before you know it!
 Regardless of the fact that the holiday falls on the same date every year (February 14th), it always seems to sneak up on us.
-This year, make it extraordinary with these easy, homemade valentine cards for kids with sweet Valentine’s Day chocolates.
+This year, make it extraordinary with these easy, homemade Valentine cards with sweet Valentine’s Day chocolates.
 Because nothing says, “I’m sweet on you,” quite like gourmet chocolate hearts from Lake Champlain Chocolates.

-Making these DIY Valentine’s cards is fun and easy.
-Simply select from two different design ideas: our trendy DIY emoji Valentine’s card or our cute homemade penguin valentine cards.
+Making these creative, DIY Valentine’s cards is a fun and easy family Valentine's day activity.
+Simply select from two different design ideas: our trendy emoji Valentine’s card or our cute homemade penguin valentine cards.
 Gather your materials and follow the step-by-step instructions below.
 Happy crafting!

 1. Gather your supplies.
 Print the attached template and then cut out the shapes to use as stencils for creating your card.
 The yellow cardstock will be the base of your card, so you will want it to be sturdy enough to hold the chocolate hearts and durable enough to be passed out at school.
 We recommend using paper that is around 65 lb weight.

 2. Trace the large circle shape on the yellow cardstock and then carefully cut out each circle to create the main shape of the card.
 Use the smaller crescent moon shaped template to create the emoji mouth on the black cardstock.

 3. Glue the mouth onto the yellow circle, about ½ inch from the bottom.
 Make sure you leave plenty of room for the eyes.
 Flip the card over and write your Valentine’s Day message on the back side.
 (Be sure to sign your name so that your friends and fellow classmates know just who made them this awesome Valentine’s Day card!)